-Customizing the Core using the Vivado IP Catalog
+Customizing the Core

-The Vivado Design Suite IP Catalog for the 7 Series FPGAs Integrated Block for PCI Express consists of two modes: Basic Mode and Advanced Mode.
+The Vivado IP catalog for the 7 Series FPGAs Integrated Block for PCI Express consists of two modes: Basic Mode and Advanced Mode.
 To select a mode, use the Mode drop-down list on the first page of the Customize IP dialog box.